|Single-model variant of Jubilee style

-This watch features a distinctive case which is larger than that of most Golden Horse (and related) models of the same period.
-It has 20mm lugs which are cut straight across, rather than rounded to the radius of the bezel.
-A slight bevel to the lugs is matched by beveled edges of the OEM bracelet, not pictured on this watch but shown in the catalogue image below and in photos generously provided by noted Rado collector and instagram user rado_jp.
+This watch features a distinctive case which, at 39mm, is larger than that of most Golden Horse (and related) models of the same period.
+It has 19mm lugs which are cut straight across, rather than rounded to the radius of the bezel.
+A slight bevel to the lugs is matched by beveled edges of the OEM bracelet, shown in the catalogue image below and in photos generously provided by noted Rado collector and instagram user rado_jp.

 In addition to the large, solid case, the 31mm dial has additional features which bring the Rado chronometer into a more modern age than its predecessors.
 Thick rectangular hands and markers replace the more delicate pointed ones of the 56-H, and the applied script Chronometer label adds to the bold, masculine presence.
 Aficionados of vintage Mido watches will recognize the script as the one also used on some Commander and Ocean Star models from that brand.
 Around the time this chronometer was produced, Rado and Mido both joined ASUAG, the predecessor to SMH and today’s Swatch Group.
 It seems likely they shared some suppliers.
 Rado did carry-over one design element from the 56-H into the 11821 Chronometer: a simple 5-pointed star is printed on the dial below the center post.
 The box-style crystal exhibits the small embossed anchor logo in the center as did many of the period.